 Although virtual internships have many strengths, there are also drawbacks regarding the program.
-Many interns pointed out that connection and power interruptions were the main problems during the virtual internship.
+Many interns pointed out that connection difficulties and power interruptions were the main problems during the virtual internship.
 This would result in disruptive inconvenience to interns.
-These findings demonstrated that although businesses may help employees overcome certain technological hurdles by providing greater IT assistance, internet connection subsidies, or even companyprovided laptops, students encountered additional barriers during the pandemic that were beyond anyone's control (Chen et al., 2021).
-Also, interns experience difficulty adjusting due to the transition from an online internship to the face-to-face work environment.
-Students lamented the absence of an actual office experience where they could interact with co-interns and mentors and yearned to meet coworkers and interact with them at the office.
+These findings demonstrated that although businesses may help employees overcome certain technological hurdles by providing greater IT assistance, internet connection subsidies, or even company-provided laptops, students encountered additional barriers during the pandemic that were beyond anyone's control (Chen et al., 2021).
+Also, interns experience difficulty adjusting due to the transition from online internship to face-to-face work environment.
+Students lamented the absence of an actual office experience where they could interact with co-interns and mentors at the office.
 There were also times when they experienced being distracted and tempted not to be productive.
-This implied that virtual internships were for people motivated to work and are self-disciplined.
+This implies that virtual internships are for those people who are motivated to work and are self-disciplined.

 Another weakness was the lack of interaction.
-Participants were worried that they might become socially isolated because they would be working alone and would not be fully immersed in the company culture.
-With few opportunities for social connection while working away from the office, participants thought online interns could struggle to develop a feeling of community (Hillari et al., 2022).
-According to Ruggiero & Boehm (2016), the concept of "social shaping" of technology was discussed, and it was a useful tool for managers of remote employees and e-interns.
-The findings also showed that various factors affect how technology was deployed to support work contacts and job completion, as opposed to depending only on media and taking a technologically predictable approach in managing work and communication.
+Participants were worried about not being fully immersed in the company culture due to working alone, which might result in becoming socially isolated.
+With few opportunities for social connection while working away from the office, participants thought that online interns may struggle to develop a feeling of community (Hillari et al., 2022).
+According to Ruggiero & Boehm (2016), the concept of "social shaping" of technology was discussed, which was a useful tool for managers of remote employees and e-interns.
+The findings also showed that various factors affect how technology was deployed to support work contacts and job completion, as opposed to depending only on media and taking a technologically predictable approach to managing work and communication.
 They also revealed that people were crucial in shaping how technology was implemented and used.
 Furthermore, some written information about starting and cultivating online internship programs were available (Ruggiero & Boehm, 2016).

 Time difference was also one of the problems during the internship since some companies have clients from different countries.
-It was a struggle for interns because some needed to wake up an hour early or stay up a little late.
+It was a struggle for interns because some needed to wake up an hour early or stay up a little later.
 This implied that interns should have adaptability skills when working online.
-An employee who is adaptable in the workplace can be flexible and able to respond appropriately to his/her working circumstances, even when things do not go according to plan (Moorhouse, 2020).
-Interns should have a high level of technical proficiency and be self-directed and motivated.
+An employee has to be adaptable, flexible, and able to respond appropriately to his/her working circumstances, even when things do not go according to plan (Moorhouse, 2020).
+Interns should have a high level of technical proficiency, as well as self-direction and motivation.
 Also, some interns have mentioned that some companies do not provide an allowance for them.
-According to Crane (2016), paid interns have an edge when finding work immediately after graduation since paid internships were positively connected with a job offer before graduation.
+Conforming to Crane (2016), paid interns have an edge when finding work immediately after graduation since paid internships were positively connected with a job offer before graduation.
 He also disclosed that unpaid interns, on the other hand, claim no such quick gain from their experience.
-Interestingly, researchers often make the connection between participation in unpaid internships and a drop in this objective indicator of short-term job performance.
+Interestingly, researchers often connect participation in unpaid internships and a drop in this objective indicator of short-term job performance.
 In fact, it has been shown that students who participate in unpaid internships have a "strong negative influence" on the temporal dynamic of the job search process (Crain, 2016).
-Although he discovered that unpaid interns performed worse in the early stages of their careers than paid interns, he concluded that this was insufficient to warrant avoiding unpaid internships.
+In the same study, although he discovered that unpaid interns performed worse in the early stages of their careers than paid interns, he concluded that this was insufficient to warrant avoiding unpaid internships.